UO-CS-OER/CS210-text/_sources/02-Functions/02-02-Scope.md

     print(f"y is bound to {y} within example") print(f"m is bound to {m} within example")

-# Executing "example" creates the new scope
+# Executing "example" creates the new local scope
 example(x)
 # When "example" finishes, the new scope is deleted